ethmth/pia-ip/README.md

-# pia-ip

-Can update ZoneEditDDNS every 10 minutes, so run crontab every 11?

-Create cronjob to reset pia-fwd to port 22 every day or 6 hours or so, so I don't get locked out

-CHANGED ABSOLUTE_PATH in pia-fwd.sh

 # PIA IP

 A suite of shell scripts that provide autonomous functionality for Port Forwarding from the Private Internet Access Linux VPN Client.